kowalczewski/MilleParole/README.md

 1. Add example phrases for the top 1000 words, which may be helpful for learners.
 We will get a nice phrasebook to learn the language.
 Make a simple website with the list of top 1000 words and corresponding phrases.
 The users will be able to suggest their features.
 2. Compare data from intervals, say 1900-1924, 1925-1949, 1950-1974, 1975-1999 to see if the dynamics changes.
+3. Focus on the names (e.g., geographical), instead of removing them.
+E.g., see how much more often in Italian Roma is mentioned, compared to Torino.

 ## Disclaimer